AdrienChampion/safeIdx/README.md

 ## Example

-Say you have a `Client` type; SafeIdx can generate a safe index type for it, say `Client.Uid`, along with a type for mapping `Client.Uid`s to some type.
-This map type is really an array, but it can only be indexed by `Client.Uid`.
+Say you have a `Client` type; SafeIdx can generate a safe index type for it, say `Client.Uid`, along with a type for mapping `Client.Uid`s to values of some type.
+This map type is really just an array, but it can only be indexed by `Client.Uid`.
 SafeIdx also provides dependent maps where the map's length appears in the map's type.

 If then for some reason you have a `ClientFamily` type and also generate a safe index type for it, then Lean will prevent you from ever indexing a `Client` map with a `ClientFamily` index and *vice